E-Go Aeroplanes e-Go: Design and development

 During 2016, e-Go Aeroplanes announced that full production would not proceed without further financial input, "an investment memorandum for a third round of funding was issued and distributed in July this year ... shareholder interest generated was insufficient, coupled with the unsure financial market following Brexit.
 The Board made the very difficult decision to make all staff positions redundant."

 In November 2016, e-Go Aeroplanes's operation was mothballed, and "overseen by Chief Operating Officer, Richard Clabon and the General Manager David Boughey".
 The company website stated that it was still looking for a buyer. but the company went into administration in the spring of 2017.

 In May 2017 the assets of e-Go Aeroplanes were acquired by the aircraft's designer, Giotto Castelli, indicating that he would pursue production under his company, GioCAS Aeronautical Consultancy.

+In October 2019, the GioCAS company website stated that production of the e-GO was "set to resume for 2020 deliveries"; as of October 2025, the company may no longer exist, with the website unchanged after six years, still looking towards a 2020 delivery schedule, and showing a VAT that is no longer registered.